 There’s also a restaurant and bar near the Freedom Monument, called Kolonade – this could be a good place to stop if you need a drink (or somewhere to come back to for dinner).
 They have an outdoor terrace, which is once if the weather is good.

-9. The Cat House in the Old Town
+9. The Cat House

 From the Freedom Monument, carry on south into Riga Old Town.
 At 10/12 Meistaru Iela, there is a yellow building known as the Cat House.
 The design takes some inspiration from medieval times, but it was built in 1909 and is a somewhat plainer example of Art Nouveau in Riga compared to some of the other buildings.